saqala/ISlimani.github.io/_posts/2017-11-07-spring-interview-questions.markdown

 In fact, JEE and Spring are competing for enterprise java.
 Spring doesn't necessary require JEE to run.
 As an example, Tomcat, which is an implementation of Servlet and JSP and also provide support for different view technologies including and not limited to Thymeleaf, is more than sufficent to run All the whole Spring Ecosystem.

-* Dependency Injection: Spring IOC, CDN
+* Dependency Injection: Spring IOC vs CDN
-* AOP: Spring AOP, interceptor
+* AOP: Spring AOP vs interceptor
-* Presentation Framework: Spring MVC, JSF
+* Presentation Framework: Spring MVC vs JSF
-* Security: Spring Security, JAAS/JASPIC
+* Security: Spring Security vs JAAS/JASPIC
-* Testing: Spring Testing, Arquilian
+* Testing: Spring Testing vs Arquilian
 * Spring Beans vs EJB